jed/rndr.me/README.md

     phantomjs ./server.js <config-path>

 Note that `config-path` is optional, and if omitted will default to the provided [config.js](https://github.com/jed/rndr.me/blob/master/config.js) file.
+You may also override any options from the config file using options on the command line:

+    phantomjs ./server.js --port 8002 --ready_event onRender

 The server exposes a single root endpoint at `/`.
 It returns generated html, based on the following parameters: